 Prince Harry and Meghan Markle to return to UK in September

-The Duke and Duchess of Sussex recently attended the Queen’s platinum jubilee celebrations
+Duke and Duchess of Sussex recently attended the Queen’s platinum jubilee celebrations

 The Duke and Duchess of Sussex will return to the UK next month to attend a string of charity events.